zhengyuli/oh-my-workspace/README.md

 ## Command Line Tools

-The Command Line Tool package gives Mac terminal users many commonly used tools, utilities, compilers, and many other useful commands that are usually found in default linux installations.
+The Command Line Tool package gives Mac terminal users many commonly used tools, utilities, compilers, and many other useful commands that are usually found in default Linux installations.

 ### Installation